skuretski/CourseProject/README.md

 It would also be interesting to see bi-grams of this.
 When I did the TF-IDF vectorization, I stuck with unigrams since I just wanted to use bag of words representation before getting ahead of myself.

 Overall, this project has been a great learning experience in terms of working with real data, using Google Vision, seeing how K-means works especially after doing EM algorithm work, and evaluation of clusters.
+Despite deviating from the original plan of sentiment analysis, I did get the general outcomes I wanted with cluster analysis.
+It would have been nice to see more clusters or more clearly defined feature words, but I think that would have come with more refinement.

 # How to Run